Congratulations, Kentucky teens! You're ready to start driving! Having your license opens many doors and allows a freedom you haven't known yet.

 You'll need to bring a vehicle that is registered and one you are comfortable driving.
 Also make sure you have proof of insurance.

-If you fail the driving skills test, you may take it again in one week.
+If you fail the driving skills test, you may take it again in 1 week.
 If you pass―congratulations!
 You've earned your provisional driver license.

 The provisional phase will last until you turn 18 years old, at which point you will have adult driving privileges (with the exception of the Zero Tolerance law).